Felix50-dev/alx-low_level_programming/0x08-recursion/README.md

-task 4, power of a number using recursion task 5, square root through recursion task 6, check if a number is a prime number
+task 4, power of a number using recursion task 5, square root through recursion task 6, check if a number is a prime number task 7, chek if a string is a pallindrome